-- (A) Calculation of Daily Overtime.
+(A) Calculation of Daily Overtime.
 Overtime will be calculated from shift to shift.
 Overtime will be paid if an employee works more hours than the hours of his/her regular shift.
-Time and one-half will be paid for time actually worked beyond the employee's regular shift provided the employee has completed eight (8) (or more, if applicable) hours of straight-time work that workday (for example, an employee working a normal workday of ten (10) hours, shall be eligible for daily overtime after actually working ten (10) hours in the workday).
+Time and one-half will be paid for time worked beyond the employee's regular shift provided the employee has completed eight (or more, if applicable) hours of straight-time work that workday (for example, an employee working a normal workday of ten (10) hours, shall be eligible for daily overtime after actually working ten (10) hours in the workday).
 For purposes of this Subsection (A), the term "time worked" shall mean only actual work time, and shall not include any paid or unpaid time that is not actually worked, except for paid lunch periods in continuous operations as referenced in Section 16.7.
-Time and one-half will also be paid for call-backs as referenced in Section 26.5, regardless of whether the employee has actually worked eight (8) hours in the day. - (B) Calculation of Weekly Overtime On First Regular Day Off.
+Time and one-half will also be paid for call-backs as referenced in Section 26.5, regardless of whether the employee has actually worked eight (8) hours in the day.

+(B) Calculation of Weekly Overtime - On First Regular Day Off.
 Time and one-half will be paid for time worked on an employee's first regular day off provided the employee has accumulated forty (40) straight-time rate hours in paid status during the workweek.
-For purposes of this Subsection (B), paid status will include periods of Union leave without pay, but shall not include sick leave, injury leave or disability leave. - (C) Calculation of Weekly Overtime On Second Regular Day Off.
+For purposes of this Subsection (B), paid status will include periods of Union leave without pay, but shall not include sick leave, injury leave or disability leave.

+(C) Calculation of Weekly Overtime - On Second Regular Day Off.
 Double time will be paid for time worked on an employee's second regular day off provided the employee has accumulated forty (40) straight-time rate hours in paid status during the preceding six (6) days.
+A fourth shift employee's second regular day off will start twenty-four (24) hours immediately preceding the start of the first regular shift of the next workweek.
 Alternative work schedules can establish when an employee's second regular day off occurs and therefore when double time pay will apply to overtime.
-For purposes of this Subsection (C),paid status will include periods of Union leave without pay, but shall not include sick leave, injury leave or disability leave.
+For purposes of this Subsection (C), paid status will include periods of Union leave without pay, but shall not include sick leave, injury leave or disability leave.

-- (D) Inapplicability of Overtime When Changing/Trading of Work Days by Mutual Consent.
-Time worked due to work schedules being changed at the request of the employee or trading days off by mutual consent of employees and the prior consent of the Appointing Authority is not subject to overtime compensation, to the extent permitted by the Fair Labor Standards Act. - (E) Inapplicability of Overtime for Scheduled Shift Changes.
-Time worked by employees who are subject to a regularly scheduled three (3) month shift change at the time a shift change is scheduled, or time worked by employees at the time a shift change is scheduled in a twenty-four (24) hour-a-day operation and/or a continuous seven (7) day-perweek operation, is not subject to the compensation set forth in this Section 16.3, unless subject to the overtime payment requirements established in the Fair Labor Standards Act.
+(D) Inapplicability of Overtime When Changing/Trading of Work Days by Mutual Consent.
+Time worked due to work schedules being changed at the request of the employee or trading days off by mutual consent of employees and the prior consent of the Appointing Authority is not subject to overtime compensation, to the extent permitted by the Fair Labor Standards Act.

+(E) Inapplicability of Overtime for Scheduled Shift Changes.
+Time worked by employees who are subject to a regularly scheduled three (3) month shift change at the time a shift change is scheduled, or time worked by employees at the time a shift change is scheduled in a twenty-four (24) hour-a-day operation and/or a continuous seven (7) day-per-week operation, is not subject to the compensation set forth in this Section 16.3, unless subject to the overtime payment requirements established in the Fair Labor Standards Act.